LehiThomas/reactnd-readable-project/frontend/README.md

-This is the starter project for the final assessment project for Udacity's Redux course where you will build a content and comment web app.
-Users will be able to post content to predefined categories, comment on their posts and other users' posts, and vote on posts and comments.
-Users will also be able to edit and delete posts and comments.
+This is my project following the guidelines set by Udacity's Readables Redux course, consisting of a content and comment web app.
+Users can view, comment and vote on posts.
+They also have the ability to edit or delete posts and comments.

-This repository includes the code for the backend API Server that you'll use to develop and interact with the front-end portion of the project.
+The backend code was written and provided by Udacity and the frontend was started with the create-react-app template

-## Start Developing
+## Open Project

-To get started developing right away:
+To launch this project in localhost:

 * Install and start the API server
-    - `cd api-server`
+  * `cd api-server`
-    - `npm install`
+  * `npm install`
-    - `node server`
+  * `node server`
-* In another terminal window, install and start the pre-scaffolded Create React App project
+* In another terminal window, install and start the frontend
-    - `cd frontend`
+  * `cd frontend`
-    - `npm install`
+  * `npm install`
-    - `npm start`
+  * `npm start`